webmaeistro/devz-docz/remote-worker/distributed-workers.md

 It’s important for all employees, colocated or distributed, to have work environments that are copacetic to creativity and productivity.
 Your organization should support your employees in making home-office improvements that help them work.
 This means making sure that your employees are working in spaces that are physically comfortable and that allow them to concentrate on their work and clients.

-Martin's experience grants each new employee \$1,000 to spend on any home office supplies they need, including peripherals, monitors, chairs, ergonomic support, desks, and so on.
+I grants each new employee \$1,000 to spend on any home office supplies they need, including peripherals, monitors, chairs, ergonomic support, desks, and so on.
 This does not include things like monthly internet (your employees probably already have that), coffee to drink at home, life-size velvet paintings of Vigo Von Homburg Deutschendorf, or other aesthetic touches.

 ### Pay for the good headphones

 Whether your employees work from a home office, a co-working space, or a coffee shop, you want them to be able to focus on their work without noisy distractions.
 I recommend establishing a dedicated headphone budget for each employee and authorizing your employees to purchase high-end noise-cancelling headphones.

-The Martin's experience “standard” are the Bose QC-35ii, which retail for around \$350, but there are others that are of similar quality that present different tradeoffs.
+The I “standard” are the Bose QC-35ii, which retail for around \$350, but there are others that are of similar quality that present different tradeoffs.
 For example, sales personnel or people continually on meetings may want to consider over-ear, noise-canceling headphones with a boom mic for better fidelity.

 ### Provide an employee effectiveness budget

-Martin's experience has always had an expense policy that allows employees to spend Martin's experience funds on things that improve their effectiveness — for example, software, laptop accessories, or other productivity-boosting tools.
+I has always had an expense policy that allows employees to spend I funds on things that improve their effectiveness — for example, software, laptop accessories, or other productivity-boosting tools.
 These purchases are completely within the employee’s discretion so long as what’s being purchased has a reasonable relationship to making the employee more effective (for instance, having coffee while working from a cafe, or purchasing a monthly subscription to a software tool that only that particular employee uses).

-It may seem counterintuitive or strange to pay for things like café visits or fancy headphones, but this investment in effectiveness pays substantial dividends, not just for Martin's experience but for many other companies.
+It may seem counterintuitive or strange to pay for things like café visits or fancy headphones, but this investment in effectiveness pays substantial dividends, not just for I but for many other companies.
 In fact, before adopting this approach, I did my homework and found that other distributed companies had similar mechanisms.
 In particular, I were influenced by [GitLab’s spending company money policy](https://about.gitlab.com/handbook/spending-company-money/), which I encourage you to review.

 I recognize that this list doesn’t represent an overwhelming plurality, but I found these data interesting.
 I tried the employee effectiveness budget, and it works.
 I recommend you do the same.